kasztan2/carcassonne/README.md

 # Documentation
-The pre-built documentation is in folder `docs`.
+The pre-built documentation is in folder `docs` (both in html and pdf).
 The *very easy to read* UML diagrams generated with pyreverse can be found at `docs/diagrams` (they have cycles, probably because TYPE_CHECKING value is ignored in pyreverse?).

 # Game controls